 I can identify electrical components and their symbols.

 Children learn about 6 different electrical components - bulb, switch, cell, battery, switch, buzzer and bell.
 They match each component to its picture, description, and circuit diagram symbol.

-Children learn what an electrical circuit is.
-Using simple apparatus, they look at illustrations of 5 different circuits and attempt to create them.
+Using simple apparatus, children look at illustrations of 5 different circuits and attempt to create them.
 They attempt to create the circuit diagram for each, and explain what happens when each circuit is completed.

 Children look at 5 different circuit illustrations.
 In each circuit, the bulb will not light.
 Children explain how each circuit can be changed so that the bulb will light.
 If possible, they test their ideas with simple apparatus.
 They attempt to draw a circuit diagram for their improved circuits.

-Children learn that mains electricity is more dangerous than the electricity used in Primary Science lessons.
-They learn that the human body, metal, and water all conduct electrcity.
-Children look at illustrations of 8 different dangerous situations.
+Children look at illustrations of 8 different dangerous situations involving mains electricity in the home.
 They identify what the danger is and how it can be made safe.